 - Pure vanilla extract or vanilla bean paste – Vanilla adds a sweet taste and aroma to these chewy chocolate chip cookies.

-- Brown sugar – This ingredient adds chewiness to this spin on a classic cookie.
+- Brown sugar – This ingredient adds chewiness to this spin on regular sugar cookies.

-- Buttercream frosting - These cookies are great without frosting, but I include optional instructions for making buttercream, my favorite way to decorate cookies.
+- Optional buttercream frosting - These cookies are great without frosting, but I include optional instructions for making my almond buttercream, my favorite way to decorate cookies.
 Royal icing would work, too.

 - Mini chocolate chips - Mini chips disperse into the cookie dough more easily than regular-sized ones.
 Plus, when you roll out the cookies, you'll have an easier time cutting through smaller chips.